-See Creating HP Recovery media on page 103.
+See Creating HP Recovery media on page 108.

-- As you add hardware and software programs, create system restore points.
+- 2. As you add hardware and software programs, create system restore points.
 A system restore point is a snapshot of certain hard drive contents saved by Windows System Restore at a specific time.
 A system restore point contains information that Windows uses, such as registry settings.
 Windows creates a system restore point for you automatically during a Windows update and during other system maintenance (such as a software update, security scanning, or system diagnostics).
 You can also manually create a system restore point at any time.
 For more information and steps for creating specific system restore points, see Help and Support.
 From the Start screen, type h, and then select Help and Support. - As you add photos, video, music, and other personal files, create a backup of your personal information.
 Windows File History can be set to regularly and automatically back up files from libraries, desktop, contacts, and favorites.
 If files are accidentally deleted from the hard drive and they can no longer be restored from the Recycle Bin, or if files become corrupted, you can restore the files that you backed up using File History.
-Restoring files is also useful if you ever choose to reset the computer by reinstalling Windows or choose to recover using HP Recovery Manager. - File History is not enabled by default, so you must turn it on.
+Restoring files is also useful if you ever choose to reset the computer by reinstalling Windows or choose to recover using HP Recovery Manager.